-Plot: Judai Yuki is an aspiring duelist preparing to take his entrance exam into the Duel Academia.
-When one of the teachers at the school, a high ranked professor named Crowler, learns that a tardy upstart who scored low on his written exams wants to take his final exam, he decides to teach this student a lesson and uses his own deck to duel him himself.
-However, Crowler learns a lesson as well – never underestimate your opponent.
+Plot: Judai Yuki is an aspiring duelist preparing to take his entrance exam for Duel Academia – the prestigious school dedicated to raising the best duelists in the world.
+When one of the teachers at the school, a high ranked professor named Chronos, learns that a tardy upstart who scored low on his written exams wants to take his final exam, he decides to teach this student a lesson and uses his own deck to duel him himself.
+However, Chronos learns a lesson as well – never underestimate your opponent.

 To be honest, I’m not crazy about the opener in the original either, I think it’s one of those songs that needs to grow on me.
 It’s okay.
 But it seems kinda….clusterfuckish?